Skip to content

 Update the origin

-After you identify the caching headers that are overriding your distribution's custom object caching, update the origin:
+After you identify the caching headers that override your distribution's custom object caching, update the origin.

-1. Identify where in the web server configuration that the headers are applied.
+1. Identify where the headers are in the web server configuration.

 2. Remove the lines where the headers are applied.